What is the difference between a forward and a striker in soccer? Is there any?

 2-Striker

-Very similar to a centre forward, the striker plays as much close to the opposing goalie as possible.
+Very similar to a centre forward, the striker plays as close to the opposing goalie as possible.

 3-Target Man